Ronan-H/md5/README.md

 ## How to Compile and Run

-*These installation instructions are for **linux based** operating systems using the **aptitute** (apt) package manager.
+*These installation instructions are for **Linux based** operating systems using the **aptitude** (apt) package manager.
 Instructions for other platforms may differ.
 See [here](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=vs-2019) for instructions for compiling C programs on a Windows based machine.*

 After cloning: